 Students investigate a regional art scene through visits to local artists, spaces and events.
 This may include: artist studios, non-profit spaces, galleries, museums, openings, artist talks, collectors’ homes, exhibitions, festivals, and craft shows.
 Coursework may include preliminary research, writing, discussion and studio experimentation.

 Costs Fall 2023

-*These numbers include the cost reduction mentioned above, are estimates, and will be updated.
+These numbers are estimates, and will be updated.
+Appalachian tuition is not included.
 To understand your specific costs, please meet with Ila Prouty.